-When submitting a claim to ForwardHealth, physicians are required to attach a completed and signed certification statement attesting to one of the previous circumstances.
+When submitting a claim to ForwardHealth, physicians are required to attach or upload via the ForwardHealth Portal a completed and signed certification statement attesting to one of the previous circumstances.
 The optional Abortion Certification Statements form is available to use in this situation.
 Providers may develop a form of their own, as long as it includes the same information.